TheMysteriousStranger90/LogAnalyzerForWindows/README.md

 ### Database Mode
 1. Toggle **Database Mode** to view historical logs
 2. Select a **Session** from the dropdown
+3. Use **Search** to find specific messages
+4. Filter by **Event ID** or **Source**
-3. Navigate through pages using pagination controls
+5. Navigate through pages using pagination controls
-4. Adjust **items per page** for comfortable viewing
+6. Adjust **items per page** for comfortable viewing
-5. Click **Export Session** to save all logs from a session
+7. Click **Export Session** to save all logs from a session
-6. Use **Clear All History** to delete all stored logs
+8. Use **Clear All History** to delete all stored logs

+### Dashboard
+1. Switch to the **Dashboard** tab
+2. View summary cards with key metrics
+3. Analyze log distribution with the pie chart
+4. Track event frequency over time with the timeline
+5. Identify top event sources and IDs
+6. Select a session to filter dashboard data
+7. Click **Refresh** to update charts

 ## Contributing